jatzenhoffer/Auto-BCC-Gmail/README.md

 This extension is not on the Chrome Web Store and must be installed manually.
 Follow these steps carefully.

 **Step 1: Prepare the Files**
  1. Download the Folder gmail-auto-bcc.
+Click the green Code button on the top right of this Readme, and download as Zip.
+Unzip it.
 Put it somewhere safe where you won’t accidentally delete it.
  2. Confirm your folder structure looks like this:
 ```
 gmail-auto-bcc/